deepali04/JavaDesignPatterns/README.md

 ### •	Creational Design Patterns:

 These Design Patterns are all about class instantiation or object creation.
 They make the creation process more adaptable and dynamic.
 In particular, they can provide a great deal of flexibility about what all objects are created, how those objects are created, and how they are initialized.

-Implemented:
+Implemented few esign patterns here.
 1. Singleton Design Pattern
-2. Factory design pattern
+2. Factory Design Pattern
 3. Abstract Factory Design Pattern

 ### •	Structural Design Patterns: